What is DDoS(Distributed Denial of Service)?

 Distributed Denial of Service (DDoS) is a type of DOS attack where multiple systems, which are trojan infected, target a particular system which causes a DoS attack.
 A DDoS attack uses multiple servers and Internet connections to flood the targeted resource.
 A DDoS attack is one of the most powerful weapons on the cyber platform.
 When you come to know about a website being brought down, it generally means it has become a victim of a DDoS attack.
 This means that the hackers have attacked your website or PC by imposing these with heavy traffic.
 Thus, crashing the website or computer due to overloading.

-Volumetric Attacks are the most prevelant form of DDoS attacks.
+- Volumetric Attacks: Volumetric Attacks are the most prevalent form of DDoS attacks.
 They use a botnet to overload the network or server with heavy traffic but exceeds the network’s capabilities of processing the traffic.
 This attack overloads the target with huge amounts of junk data.
 This leads to the loss of network bandwidth and can lead to a complete denial of service.